Normas para publicación

 The corresponding author is solely responsible for:

-Entering the complete and accurate data for all authors into the OJS platform.
+Entering the complete and accurate information for all authors into the OJS platform.

-Verifying that the registered information is accurate and final before finalizing the submission.
+Verifying that the information entered is accurate and final before finalizing the submission.

 Only those registered in the platform's metadata at the time of manuscript submission will be considered authors.

-Subsequent authorship changes will not be accepted once the editorial process has begun.
+No subsequent authorship changes will be accepted once the editorial process has begun.

 The omission of authors from the metadata or the subsequent request to add new authors constitutes a serious ethical violation, contrary to good editorial practices.
 In these cases, the journal may reject the manuscript, even if the evaluation process is underway or has concluded.

-Documents or submissions that do not strictly comply with these guidelines will be automatically rejected.
+Documents or submissions that do not strictly comply with these provisions will be automatically rejected.

-The following data must be uploaded to the platform:
+The following information must be uploaded to the platform:

-Name(s) of the author(s), with their highest academic degree.
-(Note: If the collaboration was carried out with a group of students, the corresponding author must be a faculty member with a verifiable academic degree.
+-Name of the author(s), with their highest academic degree.
+(Note: If the collaboration was carried out with a group of students, the corresponding author must be a faculty member with a verifiable academic degree—Master's or Doctorate.
 The journal may request documentation to support the declared status.)

-Name of the affiliated institution and country of the institution.
+-Name of the affiliated institution and country of the institution.
 (Note: The "Affiliation" field refers exclusively to the institution where the author studies or works.
-The journal does not request personal data such as national identity card number, passport number, or other identification documents.)
+The journal does not request personal data such as national identity card number, passport, or other identification documents.)

-Biographical information for the authors, including their participation in the preparation of the manuscript.
+-Biographical information for the authors, including their role in the manuscript's development.

 Up to four authors are allowed.

-Acceptance letters will be sent by email only once the entire editorial process has been completed (peer review, revisions, and final decision).
-Letters of acceptance will be issued during the week of the official publication of the corresponding issue.
+Letters of acceptance will be sent via email only once the entire editorial process (peer review, revisions, and final decision) has been completed.
+They will be issued during the week of the official publication of the corresponding issue.

 Authorship

-Each author must have participated in the work to a sufficient degree to assume public responsibility for its content.
+Each author must have contributed to the work to a sufficient degree to take public responsibility for its content.

-Authorship credit should be based solely on their essential contribution:
+Authorship credit should be based solely on the author’s essential contribution:

-b) Drafting of the article or critical revision of a significant portion of its intellectual content.
+b) Drafting of the article or critical review of a significant portion of its intellectual content.

 c) Final approval of the version to be published.

-Mere participation in obtaining funding, data collection, or general supervision of the research group does not, in itself, justify authorship.
+Participation in securing funding, collecting data, or providing general supervision of the research group does not, by itself, justify authorship.

-The order of authorship should be a joint decision of the co-authors.
+The order of authorship must be a joint decision of the co-authors.

-Group members who do not meet the criteria for authorship should be mentioned in an Acknowledgments section.
+Group members who do not meet the criteria for authorship should be acknowledged in an “Acknowledgments” section.

-The editors may request justification for authorship assignment from the authors when they deem it necessary.
+The editors may ask authors to justify the assignment of authorship when they deem it necessary.

-The opinions expressed by the authors are their sole responsibility and do not necessarily reflect the views of the RICIT Journal Editorial Committee.
+The opinions expressed by the authors are their sole responsibility and do not necessarily reflect the views of the RICIT journal.

-The editorial review and peer evaluation process does not adhere to the academic deadlines of the authors or their institutions.
+The editorial review and peer-review process does not conform to the academic deadlines of the authors or their institutions.

 Consequently:

-Articles submitted as a requirement for graduation processes are not accepted.
+Articles submitted as a requirement for graduation are not accepted.

-Manuscripts whose degree is contingent upon the issuance of acceptance letters or publication are not accepted.
+Manuscripts whose degree conferral depends on the issuance of letters of acceptance or publication are not accepted.

-The RICIT Journal assumes no responsibility for editorial delays that may affect degree or graduation procedures.
+The RICIT journal assumes no responsibility for editorial delays that may affect degree conferral or graduation procedures.

 Article Content for RICIT:

-Keywords: Minimum 5 keywords related to the main topic along with their English translation
+-Keywords: At least 5 keywords related to the main topic, along with their English translations.

-Theoretical Framework: Current and relevant theories related to the main topic; concepts that need to be explained due to their relevance to the topic
+-Theoretical Framework: Current and relevant theories related to the main topic; concepts that must be explained due to their relevance to the topic.

-Methodology: Set of methods.
-Establishes the procedure followed, instruments, and tools used to answer the research questions
+-Methodology: A set of methods.
+It outlines the procedure followed and the instruments and tools used to answer the research questions.

-Conclusions: Constitutes a final interpretation of the information and data with which the research concludes Bibliographic References
+-Conclusions: These constitute a final interpretation of the information and data, bringing the research to a close.

-Research Articles: comprehensive research projects that present a clear focus on a tourism-related topic.
+Research articles: comprehensive studies that present a clear focus on a topic related to tourism.

-Methodological Articles: descriptions with their respective analyses of new methodologies applied to the study of tourism.
+Methodological articles: descriptions, along with their respective analyses, of new methodologies applied to the study of tourism.

-Articles on Practical Innovation: research that documents the implementation of new practices or technologies in tourism, presenting measurable results.
+Practical innovation articles: research that documents the implementation of new practices or technologies in tourism, presenting measurable results.

-RICIT is an annual journal (January-December) with open call for submissions.
-However, there are two deadlines for the editorial process:
+RICIT is an annual journal (January–December) with a rolling call for submissions.
+However, two deadlines are established for the editorial process:

-First deadline: May 30 (manuscripts received may be published within the same year).
+First deadline: May 30 (manuscripts received by this date may be published within the same year).

-Second deadline: September 30 (manuscripts received may be published in the same year or the following year).
+Second deadline: September 30 (manuscripts received by this date may be published in the same year or the following year).